ye-susan/calculator/README.md

 - [ ] validate input - accept only arithmetic operators and numbers
 - [ ] splitting expressions into chunks
 - [ ] calculating expressions based on PEMDAs order
 - [ ] build history box

+### Future To Do / Improving the Application
+-

+### Minor Considerations
+ - How many decimal places to return the answer in?